AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 structures of atomic nuclei, their excitation and

-radiation as well as nuclear reactions, nuclear physics explains by the idea of protons and neutrons occupying certain energy levels in the field of nuclear forces. |
+radiation as well as nuclear reactions, nuclear physics explains by the idea of protons and neutrons occupying certain energy levels in the field of nuclear forces . |

-of the properties of elementary particles
+the properties of elementary particles

 - leptons, baryons, hadrons